 Ryan Thomas is a university student who enjoys cooking recipes from a wide variety of culinary traditions.

-When meat simmers for hours upon hours in a crockpot, the resulting dish is incredibly tender and flavorful.
-Although it isn't often that I myself use a crockpot, in this case I went ahead and did so in order to make a pork recipe in which the meat is stewed with blackberries, peaches, and a variety of spices.
-The result is one in which the flavor of the fruit marries itself to the succulent and tender pork—complex, rich, and sweet, with a wonderful aftertaste that could last even longer than the time it takes to prepare the dish.
+When meat simmers for hours upon hours in a Crockpot, the resulting dish is incredibly tender and flavorful.
+Although it isn't often that I myself use a Crockpot, in this case, I went ahead and did so in order to make a pork recipe in which the meat is stewed with blackberries, peaches, and a variety of spices.
+The fruit's flavor marries itself to the succulent and tender pork—complex, rich, and sweet, with a wonderful aftertaste that could last even longer than the time it takes to prepare the dish.
 It was no trouble at all to make, simply a task of combining together some fruits and seasonings, and for this savory-sweet result, the time investment was well worth it.

 I found that bread went extremely well with this, but rice is also a viable option.